nicolacimmino/MorseDecoder/README.md

 Note that this signal has double frequency of the original and, will have also some extra harmonic content due to the discontinuity around zero, so this signal is suitable only to evaluate average power, for later processing the original signal minus the DC will be used.

-After that we apply an AGC (Automatic Gain Conttrol), this doesn't enhance the SNR, since it's done after the D/A, anyhow it allows to keep signallevel constat, so that the output of the following stages is independent of the captured signal level.
+After that we apply an AGC (Automatic Gain Conttrol), this doesn't enhance the SNR, since it's done after the D/A, anyhow it allows to keep the signal level constat, so that the output of the following stages is independent of the captured signal level.
 This is desirable as we aim only at detecting the presence of the tone.
-Additionally at this stage we apply a squelch, which is responsbile to mute completely the sampled signal if its level is below a certain threashold.
+Additionally at this stage we apply a squelch, which is responsbile to mute completely the sampled signal if its level is below a certain threshold.
 This prevents noise from triggering the decoder.

 Finally we use Goetzel to detect the presence of the 700Hz component of the captured audio.
 This is much more efficient than an FFT and, hence, allows to get estimates faster, so more often.
 Once the presence of the signal is determined a simple state machine is employed to keep track of the current status at each iteration.
 Depending on the level being above or below a preset threshold the application estimates dots, dashes, inter-element, inter-letter and inter-word stages of the signal and proceeds to decode those to ASCII chars.
 The alghorithm employed to translate the sequence of dots and dashes to ASCII is decribed in the next section.

-I have run some tests, by adding serial prints of values at varous stages.
+I have run some tests, by adding serial prints of values at various stages.
 The first is the frequency response of the Goertzel.
 I have produced tones of varying frequency, in few Hz steps, around 700Hz.
 The graph below shows the frequency respose:

 ![Proto](documentation/freqResp.png)